How Being Diagnosed With Bipolar Disorder Saved My Life

 Above all else, I think that one of the biggest changes has been my relationship to the concept of stability.
 In many ways, when I was experiencing hypomania, I was addicted to the buzzing energy, to the high of spending money and to the delusion of being a creative genius.
 The idea of being responsible, calm, and rested seemed boring to me.
 I didn’t see the value in it until I experienced the benefits for myself.
 In my pre-diagnosis period, stability seemed like something people settled for rather than something they cultivated.

-If you are reading this and you are struggling with your mental health, whether it’s depression, bipolar, anxiety, schizophrenia or anything in between, I have only one last thing to say: please keep going.
-Even when you feel like you are running in place or being crushed by the violent waves of life, learn to rest, but don’t quit, because when you get to the other side you won’t know how to give yourself all the thanks you deserve.
+If you are reading this and you are struggling with your mental health, whether it’s depression, bipolar, anxiety, schizophrenia or something else, I just want to say: please keep going.
+Learn to rest, but don’t quit, because when you get to the other side you won’t know how to give yourself all the thanks you deserve.

 Getty image by Victor_Tongdee